o3de/o3de.org/content/docs/tools-ui/component-library/uidev-browse-edit-component.md

 ---
+linktitle: Browse Edit
+title: O3DE UI Browse Edit Component
-description: ' Use the O3DE UI 2.0 browse edit component to enable users to choose one or more values from a list or directory. '
+description: Use the O3DE UI browse edit component to enable users to choose one or more values from a list or directory.
-title: O3DE UI browse edit component
+toc: true
 ---

 {{< preview-migrated >}}